99btyler/minecraft-screenshot-renamer/README.md

 # Using this yourself
 1. In terminal, type `pip3 install Pillow` to get Pillow
 2. Download this repository
-3. In the repository folder, find the screenshots folder and put your screenshots in it
-4. Using terminal, go to the directory of this repository and type `python3 main.py`
+3. Using terminal, go to the directory of this repository and type `python3 main.py`